prashanthr05/Adaptive-EKF-tests/README.txt

+This repo needs to be cleaned and updated to the latest working version.

 Each folder contains the same structure, but each running different filters.
 - Extended Kalman Filter, for state estimation.
 - Joint Extended Kalman Filter, for state and parameter estimation.